-■ Number of Water Supplies and Water Charge for Domestic Usage of 20 m3/month for a Family Living in a House Consuming (as of March, 2013)
+■ Number of Water Supplies and Water Charge for Domestic Usage of 20 m3/month for a Family Living in a House Consuming (as of March, 2015)

-Future Water supply service
+Future Water Supply Services

-Mater works are indispensable necessity for society.
-But there are still some problems facing our industry, such as the need for anti-seismic devices, the renovation of old facilities etc. For our future, it is important to resolve these issues quickly by enhancing the information disclosure, ensuring user understanding and participation.
+Water supply infrastructure is indispensable for our life.
+But there are still some problems facing, such as need for anti-seismic measures, rehabilitation of aged facilities etc. For our future, it is important to resolve these issues by enhancing the information disclosure, ensuring user understanding and participation.